 -

-The support of a specialist in the field is therefore a useful condition, but certainly not sufficient and not always necessary for the preparation of a successful project.
-In addition to the involvement of a Europrojector, it is important to participate in the first European projects as a partner, with a lead partner who already has prior experience; to start with a simple program or call for proposals that is very much in line with one’s mission; to document oneself; and to make participation in the first European projects anopportunity for growth and learning, one’s own and that of one’s organization.
-In this regard, we recommend reading the “stories of europrojecting” offered in our Guide, to learn about the path taken by other organizations in approaching European projects.
+In addition to the involvement of an EU project designer, it is important to participate in your first EU projects as a partner, with a lead partner who already has prior experience; to start with a simple program or call for proposals that is very much in line with your mission; and to document yourself and make participation in your first EU projects anopportunity for growth and learning, your own and your organization’s.
+In this regard, we recommend reading the “stories of EU projects and funding” offered in our Guide, to learn about the path taken by other organizations in approaching European projects.